jshamble/GreatWallOfJS/readme.md

-The Great Wall Of JS: Build like the Great wall of china, a multi-purpose grid library using flexbox.
+The Great Wall Of JS: Built sturdy like the Great wall of china, a multi-purpose grid library using flexbox and flex wrap.

 (has video and audio recorder / exporter)